luis-ale-117/DistribCell-back/README.md

 ```cmd
 .env\Scripts\activate.bat
 ```
+> NOTE: To deactivate the virtual environment run `deactivate` on the terminal.

 You may also need to install some headers and libraries in order to install `mysqlclient` library.
 For debian and ubuntu use
 ```bash
 sudo apt-get install python3-dev default-libmysqlclient-dev build-essential